Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 So our React component can now get its data through AJAX - this makes it really flexible if we want to render it in different places.
 However, in some cases we might get some performance improvements if we render the JSON to the page and have the Flux store retrieve it from there instead.

-Lets update our Rails controller to supply this data:
+Let's update our Rails controller to supply this data:

 ```ruby
 # app/controllers/user_controller.rb